Firecracker Awards

 • Magazines submitting in the General Excellence category must have published regularly for at least the past two years.

-• Magazines submitting in the Best Debut category must have launched in the 2023 or 2024 calendar years.
+• Magazines submitting in the Best Debut category must have launched in the 2025 or 2026 calendar years.

 • Both print and digital magazines are eligible.

-• Magazines may only be submitted in one category.
+• Magazines may be submitted in only one category.

 CLMP reserves the right to determine all submissions’ eligibility, and its decision will be final.